Rip - VS Code Extension

 Requirements

-The Rip compiler (rip-lang npm package) must be installed for type generation.
+The Rip compiler (rip-lang npm package) must be available in the workspace for type intelligence.
 Syntax highlighting works without it.

 cd packages/vscode